Michigan Occupational Therapy Association

 How long from the time an occupational therapy candidate passes their NBCOT board exam until the state of Michigan is able to grant a license?

 The state is able to issue licensure to an applicant as soon as all of the requirements are completed.
-The timeframe that it takes for the NBCOT exams results to be sent to us is something that you would want to check with the testing company to find out.
+This includes LARA receiving test results from NBCOT and any necessary documentation from your education institution upon graduation.
+The timeframe for the NBCOT exams results is not something that LARA can control.
 Each license of course may have individual circumstances, but in general once the requirements are fulfilled the license is issued immediately.
+For questions or problems, reach out to LARA or NBCOT.